cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

 ### Authorization of Administrative Actions

-The required privilege grant are grouped by common DBA tasks.
+The required privileges grants are grouped by common DBA tasks.
 The same privilege may appear in different task groups.
 A privilege can be granted repeatedly.
 Customize as it suits Organization's IT practices.

 All instructions in this section must be executed as an **admin user** (role).